How to talk about mental health over 65 if you struggle to open up

 Have patience with others and yourself

-For someone talking about their mental health for possibly the first time in their life, Beck says patience is important.
+For someone talking about their mental health for possibly the first time in their life, Back says patience is important.

-“Whether you’re the one talking about your mental health or you’re having the conversation with someone about theirs, gentle patience and encouragement is needed,” says Beck.
+“Whether you’re the one talking about your mental health or you’re having the conversation with someone about theirs, gentle patience and encouragement is needed.

 “It’s important to slowly encourage the person to say a little more whenever they do open up and make sure to acknowledge and notice their feelings.”